 |The paper plates on this booth each had listed products and prices for various items for sale.|

 With only 8.25% of the country’s population white, such an event in Marloth Park gives us little cultural knowledge for the majority of the country.
-Marloth Park, in its own unique way, over these past 41 years since its inception, has become somewhat populated, developing a persona of its own.
+In its unique way, Marloth Park has become somewhat populated over the past 41 years since its inception, developing a persona of its own.

 |This colorful booth was offering honey and other homemade products.|